Nancy-Chauhan/Today-I-Learnt/README.md

 - On call learning: Avoid long running tasks in database transaction ( for example file download, computation and etc )
 - It might lock the table

+## TIL: 5/06/2021

+- API optimisation
+- Serialisation is an expensive process
+- Avoid doing serialisation in between.
+Try at response level
+- lock mechanism - Instead of depending on db checks use another mechanism locks